User Guide

 next-of-kin data: /nok

-Finds next-of-kin data for patients matching the input PATIENT_NAME
+Finds next-of-kin data for patients matching the input PATIENT_NAME, and is hence similar to the get /n command.

 Format: get /nok PATIENT_NAME